Rejected - An Apple Developer Holiday Special

 Update

 Apple eventually approved the app for iOS as well.
-You can download it from the macOS and iOS App Store.
+You can download it from the App Store today.
+I’d love to hear what you think.

 Discussions & More